yellowjacketcoder/lLyrics-Musixmatch/README.md

 lLyrics Musixmatch is a fork of [lLyrics](https://github.com/dmo60/lLyrics) with fixes from [@markochk](https://github.com/markochk/lLyrics) and Musixmatch support(credits to @shayanh for his original implementation of Musixmatch which has been re-written almost from scratch to fix issues.)

+This plugin requires `lxml` python3 package, which should be installed by default on most Linux distributions.
+Just in case it's not, use `pip install lxml` to install the dependency

 Original description follows:

 lLyrics